seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Some architectures contain registers that share the same physical location.
 A notable example is the X86 platform.
 For instance, in the X86 architecture, the registers ``EAX``, ``AX`` and ``AL`` share the first eight bits.
-These physical registers are marked as *aliased* in LLVM.
+These physical registers are marked as *aliased* in LLVM37.
 Given a particular architecture, you can check which registers are aliased by inspecting its ``RegisterInfo.td`` file.
 Moreover, the class ``MCRegAliasIterator`` enumerates all the physical registers aliased to a register.

-Physical registers, in LLVM, are grouped in *Register Classes*.
+Physical registers, in LLVM37, are grouped in *Register Classes*.
 Elements in the same register class are functionally equivalent, and can be interchangeably used.
 Each virtual register can only be mapped to physical registers of a particular class.
 For instance, in the X86 architecture, some virtuals can only